-Palestinian Foreign Minister Riyad al-Malki on Wednesday accused the United States of “threatening” member countries of the United Nations General Assembly ahead of vote on rejecting the U.S. decision to recognise Jerusalem as Israel’s capital.
+Palestinian Foreign Minister Riyad al-Malki on Wednesday accused the United States of “threatening” member countries of the United Nations General Assembly ahead of a vote on rejecting the U.S. decision to recognise Jerusalem as Israel’s capital.

 Mr. Malki said American officials were “committing another mistake when they have distributed this famous letter trying to threaten countries, (and) threaten their sovereign decision to choose how to vote.”